Vyral/paul-lopez/_posts/2019-11-18-the-simple-things-in-life-give-us-the-most-profound-blessings.md

 {% include pullquote.html %}

-My dad is my greatest friend, and regardless of where I am in life, he has an extra special way of picking me up and encouraging me that the sky is the limit and there are endless opportunities of what I can do with my life.&nbsp;
+My dad is my greatest friend, and regardless of where I am in life, he has an extra special way of picking me up and encouraging me that the sky is the limit and there are endless opportunities for what I can do with my life.&nbsp;

 The point is, **there are so many great opportunities around us that are so simple,** and when we take a moment to look at the space around us and the wonderful things in our life, you can feel a sense of profound gratitude fill your day and give you a boost of energy.&nbsp;